- Salary

 Child Care Expenses

-If you and your spouse both work, you can deduct the cost of caring for your child(ren) from your income tax.
+If you and your spouse or common-law partner both work, you can deduct the cost of caring for your child(ren) from your income tax.
 Generally, the deduction for childcare expenses is to be taken by the spouse with the lower income.
 Maximum yearly deductions are the lesser of two-thirds of earned income and the total of $8,000 per child aged 6 or less at the end of the tax year and $5,000 per child aged 7 to 16.
 The overriding limitation is the actual amount paid for childcare in the year.
 There is a maximum deduction of $11,000 available for children who are eligible for the disability credit.

 This deduction is also available in the following cases:

-1. to individuals whose spouse is a full-time or part-time student,
+- to individuals whose spouse is a full-time or part-time student,

-2. to single parents who are studying full-time or part-time, and
+- to single parents who are studying full-time or part-time, and

-3. to two-parent families where both parents are attending school at the same time on a full-time or part-time basis.
+- to two-parent families where both parents are attending school at the same time on a full-time or part-time basis.

 Full-time and part-time educational programs have to meet certain specific criteria, defined by CRA as “A full–time educational program is one that lasts at least three consecutive weeks and requires that each student in the program spend at least 10 hours per week on courses or work in the program.
-A parttime educational program is one that lasts at least three consecutive weeks and requires that each student in the program spend at least 12 hours per month on courses.”
+A part‑time educational program is one that lasts at least three consecutive weeks and requires that each student in the program spend at least 12 hours per month on courses.”
 Residents should consult with their accountant as to whether this would apply to their situation.

 * Deduct on line 21400 of your tax return

-Canada Child Benefit
+Canada Child Benefit (CCB)

-The Canada Child Benefit (CCB) is not taxable, and the amount received is based on family income from your tax returns.
-The maximum benefit is $7,437 per child under age 6 and to $6,275 per child age 6 through 17 (indexed for inflation), and is received in full when family income is below $34,863.
+The CCB is not taxable, and the amount received is based on family income reported on your tax returns.
+The maximum benefit is $7,787 per child under age 6 and to $6,570 per child age 6 through 17 (indexed for inflation), and is received in full when family income is below $36,504.
 The benefit is reduced based on income.
-With a single child under age 6, there is no benefit where income exceeds approximately $219,000.
+With a single child under age 6, there is no benefit where income exceeds approximately $250,000.
 The level of income at which the benefit phases out will depend on the number of children under age 6 and aged 6-17.

 Adoption Expense

-A credit is available for up to $17,131 of expenses.
+A credit is available for up to $18,210 of expenses.
 Eligible expenses include: adoption agency fees, court and legal costs, and travel expenses.

 * Claim on line 31300 of your tax return